Dec 22 2022

 Digital signage is the only medium for blending interactivity with offline advertising.
 Take a look at this mindblowing interactive ad campaign for Fanta by JC Decaux:

-Building a digital signage advertising network requires hardware, software, and content investments that will make screen management as smooth as possible.
-For example, the greatest challenge in building an advertising network is remote and real time signage management and frequently changing the adverts on screen.
+Building a digital signage advertising network requires hardware, software, and a content management system that will make screen management as smooth as possible.
+For example, the greatest challenge in building an advertising network is remote and real time cms solution enabling frequent refershes in the adverts on screen.

-An ad signage network is made up of several screens that businesses use to make their audience aware of what they are up to― launches, discounts, vouchers, free trials, etc. As companies increase the number of digital advertising screens in their facilities, they shift towards becoming a fully-functioning digital signage network.
+An ad signage network comprises several screens that businesses use to make their audience aware of what they are up to― launches, discounts, vouchers, free trials, etc. As companies increase the number of digital advertising screens in their facilities, they shift towards becoming a fully-functioning digital signage network.

 If your ad company has electronic displays and you wish to establish an advertising network, a great place to work is a supply-side platform (SSP) that connects your network to an open exchange.
 To ensure the advertisers are a good fit for your screens, you can set parameters around the ad content you would like to publish on your screens and also put certain ad content “off limits” if it is inappropriate for you.